mwaskom/lyman/doc/experiments.rst

    confound_pca
-    A boolean specifying whether the dimensionality of the confound matrix (currently just the 6 motion parameters) should be reduced using PCA.
+    A boolean specifying whether the dimensionality of the confound matrix (currently just the 6 motion parameters) should be reduced using PCA to include dimensions explaining 99% of the variance.
-    The resulting dimensionality is automatically inferred using an MLE approach.

    hrf_params
     A dictionary with keyword arguments for the HRF model class.